t0yv0/golangci-lint-flake/README.md

-# golangci-linux-flake
+# golangci-lint-flake

-Package golangci-linux as a Nix flake
+Packages golangci-lint as a Nix flake.